Yonghee9106/git-command-line-cheat-sheet/README.md

 ## Version Check

-You can check your Git version by running the following command line in your cmd (Windows) or terminal (Linux, Mac).
+You can check your Git version by running the following command line in your cmd (Windows) or terminal (Linux, MacOS).
 ```git
 $ git --version
 ```